bhuvaneswaran1920/Group-5/README.md

 -->We have to copy and paste our project files into htdocs folder of Xampp.

 -->Next we need to press the admin button of the apache server.
 It will redirect us to the home page of our website.

+USER-APP:

+The app is developed for Customer purpose who are in emergency.
+They can easily avail our service by just pressing a button.We will be Recieving Your Queries to our Business number and our Business Mail.